 Harvey has been a nationally recognized speaker since 1980 on a wide range of business restructuring and bankruptcy topics, including "Lending Transactions and the Bankruptcy Act," "Bankruptcy Practice for Bank Counsel," "Agricultural Workouts and Bankruptcies," "Advanced Bankruptcy Workshop: Chapter 11 Problems," "The Role of High Yield Bondholders in Workouts and Bankruptcies," and "Restructuring a Debtor's Financial Obligations."
 He has co-authored several course books on out-of-court restructuring and Chapter 11 topics for the Practicing Law Institute and served as a co-editor of a compendium on international bankruptcy law for the National Institutes (ABA).
 Harvey has collaborated with European counterparts on a number of cross-border projects.
 He has served as a panelist for the Central and Eastern Europe Regional Bankruptcy Project (United States Agency for International Development); has served as a mentor and teaching fellow for Credit Suisse lawyers visiting from Switzerland, and; has hosted judges from Slovakia, Slovenia, and the United Kingdom.
 Harvey has also served as a guest commentator on corporate restructuring and insolvency for Bloomberg Financial Radio.

 Though Harvey continues to regularly advise financial services sector clients, he now also provides strategic and "senior counsel" advice to a number of clients outside of the financial services sector, including Bay Area technology companies and high net worth individuals, serving as the firm's relationship partner for these clients and enlisting the assistance of other DWT lawyers whose depth of knowledge aligns with these clients' needs.
-As a result, Harvey oversees work on trademark matters; software contracts; government contracts; state court litigation; vendor finance and sale matters; IP litigation; real estate leases; M&A; privacy, security, and cybersecurity matters; and trust and estates.
+As a result, Harvey oversees work on trademark matters; software contracts; government contracts; state court litigation; vendor finance and sale matters; IP litigation; real estate leases; asset sales; M&A; privacy, security, and cybersecurity matters; and trust and estates.

 National practice footprint